- Home

 Running the necessary service

-First of all you need to make sure that the Microsoft Exchange Mailbox Replication (or MSExchangeMailboxReplication) service is launched.
-Run the following command in cmd console:
+First, make sure that the Microsoft Exchange Mailbox Replication (MSExchangeMailboxReplication) service is running.
+Run the following command in the cmd console:

 Get-Service -name MSExchangeMailboxReplication

-If the service you need is running, the command result will be like this:
+If the service you need is running, the command result will look like this:

-Or you can go to the Windows Control Panel - Administrative Tools - Services, find the Microsoft Exchange Mailbox Replication and run it.
+Alternatively, go to the Windows Control Panel > Administrative Tools > Services, find the Microsoft Exchange Mailbox Replication service, and run it.

 Assigning the rights

-Assign the administrative rights to the user who is going to do the export of the mail boxes from MS Exchange:
+Assign the administrative rights to the user who is going to export the mailboxes from MS Exchange:

 New-ManagementRoleAssignment -Role "Mailbox Import Export" -User <user name>

-is the user name who is going to export the data.
-If you are going to do that yourself, then assign this role to your account.
+Where <user name> is the name of the user who is going to export the data.
+If you are going to do that yourself, assign this role to your account.

 Running the script

-Now download the script which will do everything you need for the correct export of the data from MS Exchange.
-The script is available here.
+Now download the script that will do everything you need for the correct export of the data from MS Exchange.
+The script is available via this link.
 Once downloaded, run it in the EWS console:

 .\ExportExchangeData.ps1 -dir "C:\Temp"

-files have the correct data in them, you can use the free pst-viewer tool to do that.- First of all, the script creates the folder set with the
+PST files have the correct data in them, you can use the free pst-viewer tool to do that.- First, the script creates the folder set with the

-folder will be used. - Once created, the folder is shared for everyone, so that the
+-dirparameter above.
+If the parameter is missing, the defaultC:\Tempfolder will be used. - Once created, the folder is shared with everyone, so that the

-command could work correctly. - Then the script checks if the file for the user list has been previously created, deletes it if found and the user list is exported to it using the command:
+New-MailboxExportRequestcommand can work correctly. - Then the script checks if the file for the user list has been previously created and deletes it if found.
+The user list is exported using the following command:

-command. - Finally the share is removed from the folder and the script finishes its work.
+\PST\folder of the directory previously set with the-dirparameter.
+To other computers over the network, this folder will look like\\ServerName\Temp\PST\. - Finally, the share is removed from the folder, and the script finishes its work.

-During the script work some errors might occur.
-Below are the most frequent of them and the ways to solve the issues.
+While the script is running, some errors might occur.
+Below are the most frequent ones and the ways to solve them.

 Error #1